 - \ Total return is for the period indicated and has not been annualized.
 Return shown does not reflect the deductions of taxes that a shareholder would pay on Fund distributions or the redemption of Fund shares.
-Total return would have been lower had the Adviser not waived its fee and/or reimbursed other expenses/ - ^ Amount represents less than \$(0.005). - (1) Per share calculations were performed using average shares for the period. - (2) Annualized. - (3) Portfolio turnover is for the period indicated and has not been annualized.
+Total return would have been lower had the Adviser not waived its fee and/or reimbursed other expenses. - Amount represents less than \$(0.005). - (1) Per share calculations were performed using average shares for the period. - (2) Annualized. - (3) Ratio includes previously waived investment advisory fees recovered. - (4) Portfolio turnover rate is for the period indicated and has not been annualized.